MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/toastnotification-step5-add-hosted-controls-events-action-callsagent-supervisor-configurations.md

 ---
-title: "Add the hosted controls, events, and action calls to the agent and supervisor configurations | MicrosoftDocs"
+title: "Add the hosted control, events, and action calls to the agent and supervisor configurations | MicrosoftDocs"
-description: "Learn how to add the hosted controls, events, action calls to the agent and supervisor configurations in Omni-channel Engagement Hub - Unified Service Desk."
+description: "Learn how to add the hosted control, events, action calls to the agent and supervisor configurations in Omni-channel Engagement Hub - Unified Service Desk."
 keywords: ""
 author: kabala123
 ms.author: kabala